Aryanpatel2001/Marketing_platform/backend/tests/README.md

 - Or tests will run without database (some features may not work)

 ### Rate limiting errors
-- Tests may hit rate limits if run too quickly
+- Set `RATE_LIMIT_ENABLED=false` in your `.env` file to disable rate limiting during testing
-- Wait a few seconds between test runs
+- Or wait a few seconds between test runs
-- Or adjust rate limits in `constants/index.js` for testing